What Came First? The Chicken Rig or The Egg? Master this Simple Rig

 tackle for the chicken rig

-2. Insert the Hook
+2. Thread the Hook Point

 3. Puncture the Worm